PESTLab/inclass-demo/README.md

-This is a simple repo for demo purposes.
+This is a simple repository for demo purposes.